• Skip to primary navigation

 Margaritas are so delicious.
 Especially when you make them with fresh ingredients and not a mix.
 Typically that means making them with tequila, orange liquor, and fresh lime juice.
 And possibly salt on the rim.

 There are so many different types of margaritas you can make!
 On the rocks, frozen, strawberry, mango, watermelon.
 But what about an Italian margarita?
-I hear Olive Garden has an Italian Margarita on their menu.
-And I don’t blame them.
-Margaritas are delicious.
-Why not create an Italian version?
+It uses amaretto to give it that delicious flavor!

 Ingredients